 “If we purchase our own outlet, it means we have guaranteed outlets for our own beers.”

-Perhaps the most successful exemplars of this strategy of establishing bars to distribute their beer are Scottish craft brewers BrewDog, who have opened up bars across the world and will now be entering the Brisbane scene themselves soon with their own Brisbane brewery set to attract visitors.
+The best exemplar of the strategy of establishing their own bars to distribute their beer are Scottish brewers BrewDog, who will be entering the Brisbane scene themselves soon with their own brewery venue designed to attract visitors.

-While the strategy may be leading to success for brewers, the brewery bar revolution does potentially create some friction with beer bars who now may find themselves competing with the breweries they’ve been promoting .
-For the most part, this should be healthy competition that forces each side to differentiate to win the drinker and also hopefully createa mutual benefits if they can grow the market of craft beer and make an area a destination for good beer.
+On the flipside, the brewery bar revolution is creating some competition between brewers and bars themselves who now may find themselves competing with the breweries they’ve been promoting to bring in punters.
+For the most part, this should be healthy competition that forces each side to differentiate to win the drinker and also create potential mutual benefits if they can grow the market of craft beer.

-While big beer may be able to quickly ship bottles and cans nationwide, push retailers for premium placements and promotions and work their way into restricted areas like sports stadiums, they can’t easily replicate the experience of an actual local brewery bar being manned by people who actually know the beer because:
+While big beer may be able to quickly ship bottles and cans nationwide and push retailers for premium placements and promotions, they can’t easily replicate the experience of an actual local brewery bar being manned by people who actually know the beer.